istio/istio.io/content/docs/tasks/traffic-management/egress/index.md

 ### Change back to the blocking-by-default policy

-To cancel your policy change for external services, undo the changes you perfromed in the previous section and update Istio.
+To cancel your policy change for external services, undo the changes you performed in the previous section and update Istio.

 1. For demonstration purposes, run: